gosaek-high-school/SeungBeomSichi/introduction/SeungBeom.md

-Hello my name is Seungbeom.
+Hello my name is Seun